arkency/posts/posts/2020-05-12-multitenancy-with-postgresql-schemas---what-youd-rather-know-before.md

 end
 ```

-**PgBouncer transaction mode doesn't let you use search_path**.
+### PgBouncer transaction mode doesn't let you use search_path

 Got PgBouncer in your stack?
 If you're using a managed database (like on Digital Ocean), PgBouncer might part of the default setup.
 It has [3 pool modes](https://www.pgbouncer.org/features.html).
 You need to set the pool to _Session Mode_ (which has its own consequences) to use any PostgresSQL session features - search_path being one of them.
 If you run on _Transaction Mode_ you can end up with tenants mixed up.

-**Other db connections need to be dealt with**.
+### Other db connections need to be dealt with

 Do you do another `establish_connection` to your multitenanted db?
 Why would anyone do that?
 You know, in legacy codebases there are weird things done for weird reasons.
 If that's the case - you need to account for it when switching the tenant.

-**Where do you put Delayed Jobs**.
+### Where do you put Delayed Jobs

 Sure, not everyone uses Delayed Job with Active Record backend, but if you do, an interesting issue arises: where do you put the table with the jobs.
 In each tenants schema?
 This would mean you need to have a worker for every tenant.
 Or to hack the backend to keep polling tables from all schemas.
 The other solution is to put it to a shared table, for example in the `public` schema.
 Apartment facilitates shared tables by using qualified table names (`set_table_name` to `public.delayed_jobs` under the hood - which you can do by hand).
 You also need to specify the tenant in job's metadata.
 Initially we wanted to avoid shared tables (because KISS), but we eventually went for the 2nd solution.

 ```ruby
 config.after_initialize do